Schmitt trigger: Crossing up the high threshold

-Crossing down the low threshold.
+Crossing down the low threshold

 With the trigger now in the high state, if the input voltage drops enough (below the low threshold), Q1 begins cutting off.
 Its collector current reduces; as a result, the shared emitter voltage drops slightly and Q1's collector voltage rises significantly.
-The $R_1 - R_2$ voltage divider conveys this change to the Q2 base voltage and it begins conducting.
-The voltage across $R_E$ rises, further reducing the Q1 base-emitter potential in the same avalanche-like manner, and Q1 ceases to conduct.
+The $R_1{,}R_2$ voltage divider conveys this change to the Q2 base voltage and it begins conducting.
+The voltage across $R_\mathrm{E}$ rises, further reducing the Q1 base-emitter potential in the same avalanche-like manner, and Q1 ceases to conduct.
 Q2 becomes completely turned on (saturated) and the output voltage becomes low again.

 Variations

 Symbol depicting an inverting Schmitt trigger by showing an inverted hysteresis curve inside a buffer.
 Other symbols show a hysteresis curve (which may be inverting or non-inverting) embedded in a buffer followed by a bubble, which is similar to the traditional symbol for a digital inverter that shows a buffer followed by a bubble.
 In general, the direction of the Schmitt trigger (inverting or non-inverting) is not necessarily clear from the symbol because multiple conventions are used, even with the same manufacturer.
 There are several factors leading to such ambiguity, (Note: One factor contributing to ambiguity is that one simple transistor-based realization of a Schmitt trigger is naturally inverting, with a non-inverting Schmitt trigger sometimes consisting of such an inverting implementation followed by an inverter.
 An additional inverter may be added for buffering a stand-alone inverting configuration.
 Consequently, inverting configurations within an integrated circuit may be naturally inverting, while non-inverting configurations are implemented with a single inverter, and stand-alone inverting configurations may be implemented with two inverters.
 As a result, symbols that combine inverting bubbles and hysteresis curves may be using the hysteresis curve to describe the entire device or the embedded Schmitt trigger only.)
 These circumstances may warrant a closer investigation of the documentation for each particular Schmitt trigger.